Skip to main content

 Step 1: Color first, always

-If you’re unsure, blue sapphire is the safest choice.
-It’s universally flattering and nearly indestructible.
+If you are unsure, blue sapphire is the safest choice.

 Step 2: Hardness matters for daily wear

-An engagement ring is worn every day, which means it takes constant micro-impacts.
-Harder stones survive this better.
+An engagement ring is worn every day, so harder stones hold up better.

 StoneHardness (Mohs)Daily Wear Suitability